Is there a pamphlet with all this information in it? Yes!

 orthotics, and supplies when used outside a physician's office.
 If a product,

-supply, or services are not included in the Fee Schedule, then you will not find
+supply, or services are not included in the Fee Schedule, there will not be a code

 Common Procedure Coding System, HCPCS).